genny-project/bridge/MSG_COMM_DOCUMENTATION.md

        }
 ```

- **Event Message from FrontEnd for click on Contract icon in TreeView**
+ **Contract Event: Event Message from FrontEnd for click on Contract icon in TreeView**

 ```javascript
     {